aimeerivers/aimeerivers.github.io/_posts/2025-05-04-vibe-coding.md

 Since it was a simple, one-off tool that wouldn't require ongoing maintenance, i decided it was the perfect candidate for vibe coding.

-I used GitHub Copilot to write HTML, CSS, and JavaScript for me. i barely looked at the code it generated — i just tested the output and gave feedback.
+I used GitHub Copilot to write HTML, CSS, and JavaScript for me.
+I barely looked at the code it generated — i just tested the output and gave feedback.

 ## The Finished App